emmettcowan/emmettcowan/README.md

-# Hi there 👋, Im Emmett Cowan
+# Hi there 👋, I'm Emmett Cowan

 ## Im a 4th Year software & electronic engineer in GMIT 👨‍💻